Ethical exercises for debates, discussion, and individual and team development

 Two ethical questions:

-Question 1: If you knew a woman who was pregnant, who had eight children already, three who were deaf, two who were blind, one mentally retarded, and she had syphilis, would you recommend that she have an abortion?
+Question 1: If you knew a woman who was pregnant, who had eight children already, three who were deaf, two who were blind, one physically disabled, and she had syphilis, would you recommend that she have an abortion?

 Remember your honest answer and go to question 2.